 - Expert instruction by subject specialists who teach with passion

 - World-class curriculum centered around core topics and big ideas

 - Interactive learning environment that encourages collaboration and problem solving

-Math Potentials is an education enrichment organization that teaches children to enjoy and experience success in doing mathematics.
+Math Potentials is an education enrichment organization that teaches children to enjoy and experience success in doing mathematics and sciences.

 Dr. Natasa Sirotic and Dr. Klaus Hoechsmann founded Math Potentials in 2000, with the support of the Pacific Institute for the Mathematical Sciences.
 It was their extraordinary passion for math education, and desire to open students’ eyes to how meaningful and fulfilling mathematics can be, that made their first year, with just 30 students, such a success.

-Now with over 600 students and 7 campuses they have continued to grow and cultivate young math lovers all over Greater Vancouver, and they’re not stopping anytime soon.
+Now with over 700 students and 6 campuses they have continued to grow and cultivate young math and science lovers all over Metro Vancouver, and they’re not stopping anytime soon.

 Throughout all the programs, children are engaged in the mathematical work designed to develop their mathematical competencies, such as the ability to solve problems, reason well, think logically, communicate mathematically, employ mathematical modeling and visualization, and make connections among various mathematical ideas.
 Math Potentials creates a learning environment in which students are encouraged to express and share their mathematical ideas, and are then guided and supported to have these ideas evolve into a well-founded mathematical knowledge.